raizen74/chatter-ui/README.md

 `GqlAuthGuard` implements the **jwt strategy**, which extracts the JWT from the request and validates it or throws Unauthorized 401 exception, `GqlAuthGuard` is applied to all routes except `CreateUser` in graphql resolver

-GraphQL subscriptions mantain a persistent websocket connection to keep pushing updates to the UI client
+GraphQL subscriptions mantain a persistent websocket connection to keep pushing updates to the UI client, when a user enters a chat it stablishes a websocket connection using the `chatId`

+Pushed messages are filtered by `chatId` and not sent to the sender (`userId`)